AlexMercedCoder/tutorialblog/content/blog/2023/11/11-apache-iceberg-spark-configurations.md

     --conf spark.sql.catalog.local.warehouse=$PWD/warehouse
 ```

-The goal of this article will to help demystify this so you can configure Spark for Iceberg in any context.
+The goal of this article is help demystify this so you can configure Spark for Iceberg in any context.

 ## Spark Configurations